-The government has published the statutory instruments which implement two weeks’ paid bereavement leave for parents upon the death of a child over the age of 18.
+The government has published the statutory instruments which implement two weeks’ paid bereavement leave for parents upon the death of a child under the age of 18.
 The Parental Bereavement (Pay and Leave) Bill and the Statutory Bereavement Pay(General) Regulations 2020 and will come into force as of the 6th April 2020.
 This new legal…

 In the years 2017 – 2018 the